 - 1. Turn the radio on.

-- 2. Press AM-FM to select the band.
+- 2. Press AM FM to select the band.

 - 3. Tune in the desired station.

-- 4. Press AUTO TONE to select the setting you prefer.

-- Press and hold one of the six pushbuttons.
-The sound will mute.
-When it returns, release the button.
-Whenever you press that numbered button, the station you set will return and the tone you selected will be automatically selected for that button.
+- 4. Press and hold one of the six numbered buttons until you hear a beep.
+Whenever you press that numbered button, the station you set will return.

-- 6. Repeat the steps for each pushbutton.
+- 5. Repeat the steps for each pushbutton.